Ericsson/ecchronos/docs/ECCTOOL.md

 In this example we will use `ecctool run-repair` to run a manual repair for all ecChronos instances, for all keyspaces and tables.
-The output should show the created manual repairs for all ecChronos instances.
+The output shows created manual repairs for all ecChronos instances.

 ```bash
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------